MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnb.md

 - You have an active [Dun & Bradstreet](https://www.dnb.com/) license.
 - You have [unified customer profiles](customer-profiles.md) for companies.
-- A Dun & Bradstreet [connection](connections.md) has already been configured by an administrator or you have [administrator](permissions.md#administrator) permissions and the relevant credentials from Dun & Bradstreet Connect.
+- A Dun & Bradstreet [connection](connections.md) is configured by an administrator.
+You can create it if you have [administrator](permissions.md#administrator) permissions and the credentials from Dun & Bradstreet Connect.

 ## Setting up your Dun & Bradstreet project